oracle-samples/oce-gatsby-minimal-sample/README.md

 ## Running the project

-> **NOTE:** If you need to use a proxy to reach the internet then define an PROXY_URL environment variable through the shell or in the .env file:
+> **NOTE:** If you need to use a proxy to reach the internet then define a `PROXY_URL` environment variable through the shell or in the .env file:

 ```shell
 export PROXY_URL=<scheme>://<proxyhost>:<port>